-In addition, our subsidiaries had indebtedness and other liabilities (including trade and other payables but excluding intercompany indebtedness) outstanding in an amount of \$2.7 billion structurally senior to the notes.
-The indenture for the notes does not restrict us or our subsidiaries from incurring additional debt or other liabilities.
-Our subsidiaries will not guarantee any of our obligations under the notes.
+In addition, our subsidiaries had liabilities (including trade and other payables but excluding intercompany indebtedness) outstanding in an amount of \$3,040 million structurally senior to the notes.
+The indenture does not limit the amount of debt that may be issued by us or our subsidiaries under the indenture or otherwise.
+Our subsidiaries do not guarantee any of our obligations under the notes.

-The notes may be converted at any time prior to the close of business on the business day immediately preceding August 15, 2012 into shares of our common stock at an initial conversion rate equal to 49.6771 shares per \$1,000 principal amount of notes (which represents an initial conversion price of approximately \$20.13 per share of our common stock), subject to adjustment as described under "-Conversion Rights-Conversion Rate Adjustments" below.
+Subject to fulfillment of certain conditions and during the periods described below, the notes may be converted into cash and shares of our common stock, if any, initially at a conversion rate of 35.6125 shares of common stock per \$1,000 principal amount of notes (equivalent to a conversion price of \$28.08 per share of common stock).
+Each conversion rate is subject to adjustment if certain events occur.
+We will settle conversions of all notes validly tendered for conversion in cash and shares of common stock, if any, based upon a daily conversion value calculated on a proportionate basis for each day of the relevant 30 trading-day observation period as described below.
 You will not receive any separate cash payment for interest or additional interest, if any, accrued and unpaid to the conversion date except under the limited circumstances described below.

-Purchase Notes" and "-Consolidation, Merger and Sale of Assets" below, and except for the provisions set forth under "-Conversion Rights-Conversion Rate Adjustments- Adjustment to Shares Delivered Upon Conversion Upon Fundamental Change," the indenture does not contain any covenants or other provisions designed to afford holders of the notes protection in the event of a highly leveraged transaction involving us or in the event of a decline in our credit rating as the result of a takeover, recapitalization, highly leveraged transaction or similar restructuring involving us that could adversely affect such holders.
-No sinking fund is provided for the notes.
+The indenture does not limit the amount of debt that may be issued by us or our subsidiaries under the indenture or otherwise.
+Other than restrictions described under "- Designated Event Permits Holders to Require Us to Purchase Notes" and "-Consolidation, Merger and Sale of Assets" below, and except for the provisions set forth under "- Conversion Rights-Conversion Rate Adjustments-Adjustment to Shares Delivered Upon Conversion Upon Fundamental Change," the indenture does not contain any covenants or other provisions designed to afford holders of the notes protection in the event of a highly leveraged transaction involving us or in the event of a decline in our credit rating as the result of a takeover, recapitalization, highly leveraged transaction or similar restructuring involving us that could adversely affect such holders.
+No sinking fund is provided for the notes

 The notes are issued only in denominations of \$1,000 and multiples of \$1,000.
-We use the term "note" in prospectus to refer to each \$1,000 principal amount of notes.
+We use the term "note" in this prospectus to refer to each \$1,000 principal amount of notes.